 Associate Members include organisations with a more limited geographic reach and those building the presence and availability of more recently launched awards.

-A number of national bodies that support the Purpose of the Network and play a critical role in relevant policy and practice hold Observer status.
+A number of national bodies that support the Purpose of the Awards Network and play a critical role in relevant policy and practice are recognised as Strategic Partners.